Last updated: April 30, 2026

 Saturn contacts: the chart asks you to grow up together

-Saturn is the most reliable predictor of relationship longevity in synastry, and one of the most reliable predictors of mid-relationship grief.
-Both readings are correct.
-A tight Saturn-Venus contact under three degrees produces relationships that are difficult to end even when ending them would obviously be the move.
+Saturn is one of the most important relationship-structure indicators in synastry, and one of the clearest markers for mid-relationship pressure.
+A tight Saturn-Venus contact under three degrees can describe relationships that are difficult to end even when ending them would be the right move.
 A Saturn-Sun contact does the same to the receiving partner’s identity: they shape themselves around the relationship, sometimes generously, sometimes not.

 Squares and oppositions read louder than conjunctions and trines, as a rule.
 But conjunctions adhere harder.
 We weight all three hard aspects (conjunction, opposition, square) plus the trine and sextile, which most calculators skip.
 Soft Saturn looks easy from the outside and is therefore the most likely to be sleepwalked through.

 Chiron is unique in synastry because it is almost always specific to a wound the chart-holder already had before the relationship began.
-When someone’s Chiron contacts your Venus or your Moon, they activate a soft place you carry.
-The activation is not the relationship’s doing.
+When someone’s Chiron contacts your Venus or your Moon, they can point to a soft place you carry.
+The contact is not the relationship’s doing.
 The relationship is just the room where the wound got light.

 We flag Chiron contacts to the Sun, Moon, Venus, and Ascendant within four degrees.
 Conjunctions and oppositions are loudest.
 Squares are sneakier and tend to surface in conflict, not in tenderness.
 A Chiron contact does not mean the partner is a bad person, nor does it mean they are “your healer.”
 It means the wound is in the room.